-It is not known whether doxylamine and pseudoephedrine will harm an unborn baby.
+It is not known whether Lortuss LQ will harm an unborn baby.
 Ask a doctor before using this medicine if you are pregnant.

 Doxylamine and pseudoephedrine may pass into breast milk and may harm a nursing baby.
 Antihistamines may also slow breast milk production.
 Ask a doctor before using this medicine if you are breast-feeding.

 Artificially sweetened cold medicine may contain phenylalanine.
 If you have phenylketonuria (PKU), check the medication label to see if the product contains phenylalanine.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 This medicine is usually taken only for a short time until your symptoms clear up.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Do not give this medication to a child younger than 4 years old.
 Always ask a doctor before giving a cough or cold medicine to a child.
 Death can occur from the misuse of cough and cold medicines in very young children.

 You should not use antihistamine medication to make a child sleepy.

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken this medicine within the past few days.